Credit Suisse snaps up retreating HSBC's Japan private bank

 | SINGAPORE/TOKYO

-SINGAPORE/TOKYO HSBC (HSBA.L), Europe's biggest bank, is retreating from Japan's private banking market, selling a business that serves the wealthy to Credit Suisse CSGN.VX, which is raising its profile in the world's second-largest market for millionaires.
+SINGAPORE/TOKYO HSBC, Europe's biggest bank, is retreating from Japan's private banking market, selling a business that serves the wealthy to Credit Suisse < CSGN.VX >, which is raising its profile in the world's second-largest market for millionaires.

 The sale is part of a strategy outlined by HSBC in May.
 CEO Stuart Gulliver wants to cut annual costs by $3.5 billion and sharpen the bank's focus on Asia by quitting countries or businesses where it lacks scale.